 Found in: citrus, juniper and peppermint.

-Other terpenes of note include humulene and terpinolene which are found in hops and tea tree respectively.
-The terpenes in this article are the ones which usually feature in most reputable CBD oil products.
+Other terpenes of note that you may encounter include humulene and terpinolene.
+These are found in hops and tea tree too.
+In most cases, the terpenes in this article are the ones which usually feature in most reputable CBD oil products.
 This concludes the most common terpenes found in CBD extract and their effects.
 The next time you take a serving of your preferred Cannabidiol product, you will know the sort of terpenes it is likely to contain.
+Not only that, you will know the benefits that each one delivers.